okteto/ruby-remote-development/README.md

 ## Develop on your development environment

 Open RubyMine and load the project.
 After that, open a terminal, and run `okteto up` there to activate your development environment.
-From now on, any command that you run on this terminal (e.g. `bundle exec rake:db migrate`) will run in your remote development environment, instead of on your local machine.
+From now on, any command that you run on this terminal (e.g. `bundle exec rake db:migrate`) will run in your remote development environment, instead of on your local machine.

 The project is already configured to use Okteto.
 To start the service, all you need to do is right click on `app.rb` and select `Run: app`.